tpaccosi/Taste-Source-Analysis/README.md

 ## Taste-Source-Analysis

-This repository contains the gustatory data automatically extracted with the model presented in `Paccosi T., & Tonelli, S. and a notebook to analyze the evolution of taste sources (food) over time.
+This repository contains the gustatory data automatically extracted with the model presented in `Paccosi T. & Tonelli S. (2024).
+Benchmarking the Semantics of Taste: Towards the Automatic Extraction of Gustatory Language.
+In CLiC-it, Italian Conference on Computational Linguistics 2024` and a notebook to analyze the evolution of taste sources (food) over time.